 - Be active on social media.
 At first, just start with one social media site.
 Definitely post your own content (where appropriate), but also be active on other bloggers pages and be as helpful as possible.
 When you find the time, you can always branch out to other social media platforms.

 - Leave blog comments.
-Please be smart about this and don't spam anyone; however, leaving a real genuine comment on someone elses website can be beneficial to both of you!
-The blogger gets great feedback from a reader (you), and you get to leave a link to your blog (typically).
-This is common practice, and if you are always searching out new blogs in your niche, you can easily find 4 or 5 blogs to comment on each day.
+Please be smart about this and don't spam anyone; however, leaving a real genuine comment on someone else's website can be beneficial to both of you!
+As they publish content, the blogger gets great feedback from a reader (you), and you get to leave a link to your blog (typically).
+This is common practice in the blogging community, and if you are always searching out new blogs in your niche, you can easily find 4 or 5 blogs to comment on each day.
 This can put you on the radar of other bloggers as well as allow other readers to find you.
+And a great way to eventually write guest blog posts.
 This is an excellent strategy to get your first core readers when your are first starting out with your blog.

 - Email outreach to other bloggers or podcasters in your niche.
 This works especially well if you have first left a blog comment or two on their blog.
 You can often find a contact form that you can use to email the blogger and let them know how much you've enjoyed reading their blog.
 If you sincerely enjoy their blog, that will come across in your email.
 You should email them with no other intention than to start building a friendly relationship as a fellow blogger in the space.
 Down the road this could lead to things like guest posting opportunities, links/mentions about your blog on their blog, partnerships and many other things.
 And if you don't mind being interviewed and have something to share or are truly an expert in your area, I would strongly recommend reaching out to podcasters in your niche!
 Podcasters are often looking for great guests, and perhaps you have an interesting perspective to share.
 This will often get your name in front of thousands of listeners that might be interested in reading your new blog.